Missouri hospital workers are being assaulted on the job. New panic buttons allow them to summon security.

 The uptick in violence is not limited to the Missouri medical center.
 By the fall of 2020, several months into the pandemic, hospital workers described a noticeable increase in workplace violence as they enforced masking requirements and strict visitor rules, WebMD reported.
 A November survey of 15,000 registered nurses by National Nurses United, a major nurses union, found that approximately 20 percent of respondents said they were experiencing increased violence on the job.

-Yet workplace violence against health care professionals was a growing concern before the pandemic.
+Yet workplace violence against health-care professionals was a growing concern before the pandemic.
 In 2018, medical workers accounted for 73 percent of all nonfatal workplace injuries arising from violence, according to data collected by the U.S. Bureau of Labor Statistics.
 At that time, workers in health care and social service professions were five times as likely to suffer a violent injury than those in other industries, the bureau reported.

 The Cox Medical Center in Branson said the numbers have only grown worse during the pandemic, with assaults on its staff tripling in the past year.